oktadev/okta-blog/_source/_posts/2022-02-01-spring-cloud-contract.md

 ## Add identity with Okta

 Now you are going to add Okta JSON Web Token (JWT) auth to the application.
 You should have already installed the CLI and signed up for a free Okta developer account.
-If you have not, please follow the installation instructions on the [Okta CLI project website](https://cli.okta.com/manual/#installation)and run `okta register`.
+If you have not, please follow the installation instructions on the [Okta CLI project website](https://cli.okta.com/manual/#installation) and run `okta register`.

 Add the dependency for Okta's Spring Boot starter to the `pom.xml` file.
 This project adds the necessary dependencies to use Okta as an OAuth 2.0 and OIDC provider.
 Take a look at [the project's GitHub page](https://github.com/okta/okta-spring-boot) for more info.